FarronF/limerick-council-meetings/meetings/2016/05/11-Community Leisure and Emergency Services Strategic Policy Committee Meeting/Minutes - Community Leisure and Emergency Services SPC - 2nd December 2015.md

 committee’s endorsement of the campaign.

+The Chair thanked all involved in this very important work.
+---
-The Chair thanked all involved in this very important work.--- A discussion was had amongst the members regarding issues concerning employees with
+A discussion was had amongst the members regarding issues concerning employees with

 their employment rights, how to join unions and work permits.
 It was felt that this is